 My toughest personal challenge: To be the man my dog thinks I am.

 I've learned this from life: It doesn't matter where they are from, people are all basically the same.
-They all want a job they enjoy, to provide for their family, and to leave the world better than they found it.
+They all want a job they enjoy, to provide for their families, and to leave the world better than they found it.